 To that end, Cyprotex have invested in several high content screening (HCS) platforms that use automated fluorescence imaging to simultaneously analyze multi-parametric indicators of cytotoxicity.
 This improves the prediction of toxicological events and allows for a better understanding of the mechanisms of drug toxicity.

 Our CellCiphr® technology was acquired from Cellumen in 2010.
 The technology provides a thorough assessment of potential mechanisms of toxicity using a HCS platform and links to exposure (Cmax) levels to understand the clinical relevance of the data.
 In 2013, we launched a new assay (eCiphr®Cardio) to evaluate cardiotoxicity in human iPS cell-derived cells using microelectrode array.
 This service has the advantage that it determines whole cell electrophysiology for all major ion channels in synchronously beating cardiomyocytes.
-Using the same microelectrode assay platform, we have also developed a new assay (eCiphr®Neuro) to evaluate neuronal activity using primary cortical neurons.
+Using the same microelectrode assay platform, we have also developed in vitro CNS cell-based assays (eCiphr®Neuro and eCiphr®Neuro-Human) to evaluate neuronal activity using rat primary cortical neurons or human iPSC-derived co-cultures of neurons and astrocytes.

 Cyprotex now offer services to analyze 3D microtissue or spheroid models using multi-parametric high content imaging or by assessing ATP content.